giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-list.md

 :::danger **Important**

 Two offers may have the same ID as long as they belong to different offer lists.
-For instance, there may be an offer with ID 42 on the wETH-DAI offer list with different volumes, gas required, maker contract, etc., than the offer with ID 42 in the DAI-wETH offer list shown above.
+For instance, there may be an offer with ID 42 on the WETH-DAI offer list with different volumes, gas required, maker contract, etc., than the offer with ID 42 in the DAI-WETH offer list shown above.

 :::

-### Wants, gives and entailed price
+### Gives, ratio and entailed price

-Taken together, the **wants** and **gives** values define 1) a max volume, 2) a price.
-The **entailed price** `p` is `p = wants/gives`, and an offer promises delivery of up to **gives** %%outbound|outbound%% tokens at a price of `p` tokens delivered per %%inbound|inbound%% token received.
+Taken together, the **gives** and **ratio** values define 1) a max volume, 2) a price.
+The **entailed price** `p` is `p = ratio`:
+* An offer promises to deliver up to **gives** %%outbound|outbound%% tokens at a price of `p` tokens delivered per %%inbound|inbound%% token received.
+* How much an offer wants can be simply calculated by multiplying the Gives by the ratio (ex: `offer ID 77 wants = 925.26 * 0.0003419 = 0.316 WETH`).

 :::info **Examples**

-* The offer with ID 42 _wants_ 0.3 wETH to deliver its promised 871.764 DAI.
+Based on the above table:
-* If the offer with ID 77 is executed and receives 0.5 wETH, it _gives_ 1462.63 DAI.
+* The offer with ID 77 promises 925.26 DAI at a ratio of 0.0003419, i.e. it wants `925.26 * 0.0003419 = 0.316` WETH.
+* The offer with ID 177 is part of the same bin as offer 77, hence has a similar tick and ratio.
+It promises 916.47 DAI at a ratio of 0.0003419, i.e. it wants `916.47 * 0.0003419 = 0.313` WETH.
+* The offer with ID 42 is in a different bin, and has a different tick and ratio.
+It promises 871.76 DAI at a ratio of 0.0003442, i.e. it wants `871.76 * 0.0003442 = 0.300` WETH.

 :::